DO YOU HAVE A NOMINATED PHARMACY?

 - Via the Electonic Prescription Service - the new quick and easy way to electronically link your nominated pharmacy with the GP Surgery.

 - dropped into the prescription box at reception

 - posted to the Surgery

 If you notice any error we would be grateful if you would let the reception staff know.
 If you want your prescription to be sent to you in the post, please enclose a stamped addressed envelope.

 Repeat prescriptions received before 12 noon will be ready for collection two business days later, after 16:30.
 All prescriptions are date-stamped when received.

 Non-urgent medication that has been prescribed from a hospital or other organisation will be subject to the usual two business day processing time.

 Whilst the vast majority of medication requests are of a non urgent nature we do provide same day urgent prescriptions for certain medications.
-These requests must be recieved before 2:30PM.
+These requests must be received before 2:30PM.

 This service is strictly limited to the following medications/patient groups:

-GTN spray, asthma/copd medication, insulin and associated products, betablockers, warfarin, antiepileptics, longterm antibiotics and steriods, any palliative patient's medications.
+GTN spray, asthma/COPD medication, insulin and associated products, betablockers, warfarin, antiepileptics, long term antibiotics and steroids, any palliative patient's medications.